CommonRoad/commonroad-drivability-checker/README.md

 CommonRoad Drivability Checker
 ------------------------------

+#### :warning: Deprecation Notice
+> :warning: Starting from version 2025.1 the curvilinear coordinate system has been moved to a
+> standalone package (commonroad-clcs).
+>
+> To continue using it and the commonroad_dc.geometry submodule either install the standalone package
+> (`pip install commonroad-clcs`) and update your imports **OR** use commonroad-drivability-checker == 2024.1.

 Collision avoidance, kinematic feasibility, and road-compliance must be validated to ensure the drivability of planned motions for autonomous vehicles.
 The CommonRoad Drivability Checker toolbox unifies these checks